harisankar95/pathfinding3D/README.md

   print("path:", path)
   ```

-For usage examples with detailed descriptions take a look at the [examples](examples/) folder.
+For usage examples with detailed descriptions take a look at the [examples](examples/) folder or at the [documentation](https://harisankar95.github.io/pathfinding3D/USAGE.html).

 ## Rerun the Algorithm